The longest-living person on planet earth. The most famous centenarians

 Communication with youth and children

-Be close to nature
+Be closer to nature

 Communication with nature is a must for those whose goal is to live a very long life.